 Despite negligible price cuts by the Big Six energy companies last month, there is still money to be saved.
 In fact, MoneySupermarket research found that households are collectively wasting £3.5billion by not switching to better deals.

 Winter is a long way from over, so here’s why switching energy providers could still save you money.

 Almost everyone can save

-comparison service to find the cheapest supplier and make sure you get your dual fuel, direct debit and online account management discounts.
+Use our comparison service to find the cheapest supplier or suppliers (if getting gas from one firm and electricity from another is the cheaper option) and make sure you get your direct debit and online account management discounts.

 If you’ve not changed your supplier since the industry was privatised, you may still be paying standard prices.
 Switching to a more competitive tariff, along with paying by direct debit and managing your bills online, could save you money.

 If you were lucky enough to have fixed your energy deal before the Big Six put their prices up in 2011, switching probably isn’t a good idea for you.
 The rate you fixed at is likely to be giving you a better deal.

 When the fixed period comes to an end, however, be sure to compare gas and electricity tariffs to get the best deal.

 If you’re thinking about fixing your current deal following the price drops in January, hold off for now.
 It’s possible, though not very likely, that prices could drop further – so you don’t want to find yourself locked into a fixed deal should that happen.